katzfuss-group/GPvecchia/README.md

 # GPvecchia
 Fast Gaussian-process inference using general Vecchia approximations

 For examples of how to use the package, please see the vignettes folder.
+Please note that GPvecchia is under active development and not stable at this time.

 ## References
 [Katzfuss, M., & Guinness, J. (2017).
 A general framework for Vecchia approximations of Gaussian processes. *arXiv:1708.06302*.](https://arxiv.org/abs/1708.06302)